 Air pollution in the UK

-According to the WHO, approximately 4.2 million people die every year because of exposure to outdoor air pollution.
-Reports also show that air pollution causes more deaths in a year compared to vehicular accidents.
+According to the WHO, approximately 4.2 million people die yearly from exposure to outdoor air pollution.
+Reports also show that air pollution causes more yearly deaths than vehicular accidents.

-A 2020 annual air quality assessment report revealed that the United Kingdom has not been compliant with the NO2 limits, especially in several urban areas.
-Although there was a slight decrease in the NO2 average roadside concentrations at the beginning of the COVID-19 pandemic because of the reduction in traffic, road transport emissions in the UK are still in high numbers.
+A 2020 annual air quality assessment report revealed that the United Kingdom has not complied with the NO2 limits, especially in several urban areas.
+Although there was a slight decrease in the NO2 average roadside concentrations at the beginning of the COVID-19 pandemic because of the reduction in traffic, road transport emissions in the UK are still high.

-While there are other factors that contribute to the excessive NOx emissions, a large part of the equation comes from the diesel vehicles equipped with defeat devices.
-This prompted the UK government to come up with measures to help combat bad air.
+While other factors contribute to the excessive NOx emissions, a large part of the equation comes from diesel vehicles equipped with defeat devices.
+This prompted the UK government to develop measures to help combat bad air.
 Some examples are the Clean Air Zones (CAZ) and London’s Ultra-Low Emission Zones (ULEZ).
 However, stricter measures need to be implemented.
-The automotive industry has to come up with sterner rules for vehicles though, especially for those that are involved in the diesel emissions scandal.
+The automotive industry has to develop sterner vehicle rules, especially for those involved in the diesel emissions scandal.

 For car owners affected by the emissions scandal, the best way to join in the fight against air pollution is to file a Dieselgate compensation claim against their manufacturers.
 It’s quite simple, so you don’t need to ask, “How do I file my diesel claim?”

-Simply verify from your manufacturer that your vehicle is affected and find a panel of emissions solicitors who are highly experienced.
-The panel of solicitors at ClaimExperts.co.uk are good at winning claims and committed to helping you get your Mercedes emissions claim without having to wait for months or years.
-Get in touch with them now to find out if you are eligible to claim.
+Verify from your manufacturer that your vehicle is affected and find a panel of emissions solicitors who are highly experienced.
+The board of solicitors at ClaimExperts.co.uk is good at winning claims and is committed to helping you get your Mercedes emissions affirmation without waiting months or years.
+Contact them now to find out if you are eligible to claim.